Up

 argument implicitly enables the

-support for cleanup at exit.
+support for clean-up at exit.

 The GNUstep